Hank-Tang/Hank-Tang.github.io/README.md

   Advisor: Professor [Lequan Yu](https://yulequan.github.io)

 ## Research Projects
-- POCMP (Multi-model related)
+- MTPD (Multi-model Electronic Health Records predictive model related)

   Projected to be available in mid-October, 2024.
 To be submitted to NAACL 2025.
-- Rethinking EHR: Enhancing transformer-based models for reorganized tree-structured Electronic Health Records
+- Rethinking EHR: Enhancing transformer-based models for graph-based Electronic Health Records

   Projected to be avaiable in December, 2024.
 For preliminary information, please check out this [report](/assets/doc/Research Report_CV.pdf) written in September 2024.

+  Note: Certain changes have been made to the project, which are projected to be updated on the website in mid-October or late-October.
 ## Other Projects
 - CONTAG: Local employment of a tuned chatbot